-Official regulations governing the organization and conduct of the TIGERS Art Olympiad
+Official regulations governing the organization and conduct of the Tigers Olympiad

 These Regulations govern the organization and conduct of the international art Olympiad TIGERS, aimed at developing the creative potential of children and teenagers, expanding their cultural horizons, and forming an international art community.